 Located in the Quartier des Euchererts close to the slopes, ski school meeting points, shops, and restaurants.
 This residence has an indoor heated pool and spa facilities.

 2. Sainte Foy

 Sainte Foy is located in the Tarentaise valley.
 It shares the neighbourhood with well-known resorts including Tignes and Val d’Isere.
 Not only is Sainte Foy great for families, it also has some of the best off-piste terrain for intermediates and expert skiers - double win!

 Easter events in Sainte Foy:

 One of the events Sainte Foy holds is 'La Piste des Etoiles', a fun-packed event for charity where teams attempt 10 challenges such as a 'paret' relay and a piste race.
 Whether participating in the races or exploring the hidden treasures of this village, there's plenty to do!
 See the Sainte Foy Tourist Office website for more details.

 This family orientated resort, nominated for 'Family Resort of the Year' in the World Snow Awards 2017, sits on the Italian border.
 Skiers can ski across to Italy for the day, to resorts such as Sauze d’Oulx and Sestriere!
 Montgenèvre has excellent terrain for beginners and intermediates, all within the ‘Milky Way’ ski area.

 Easter events in Montgenèvre:

 The 'La 1000 Pattes' (millipede) ski race, one of the largest gatherings of young skiers in France, is run by the Montgenevre Ski Club every year.
-In 2017, the annual races will have been held for 30 years!
-More than 1,000 children (aged 5 to 10 years) participate in these family-fun races on the snow.
+In 2017, the annual race celebrated its 30th birthday!
+More than 1,000 children (aged 5 to 10 years) participated in these family-fun races on the snow.
 For more details see the 'La 1000 Pattes' Facebook page.